google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

 ##### Inlining in CSS

-Data URIs and SVGs can also be inlined in CSS — and this is supported on both mobile and desktop.
-Here are two identical-looking images implemented as background images in CSS.
-One Data URI, one SVG:
+Data URIs and SVGs can also be inlined in CSS&mdash;and this is supported on both mobile and desktop.
+Here are two identical-looking images implemented as background images in CSS; one Data URI, one SVG:

 <span class="side-by-side" id="data_uri"></span>
 <span class="side-by-side" id="svg"></span>

 ##### Inlining pros & cons

-Inline code for images can be verbose — especially Data URIs – so why would you want to use it?
+Inline code for images can be verbose&mdash;especially Data URIs&mdash;so why would you want to use it?
 To reduce HTTP requests!
 SVGs and Data URIs can enable an entire web page, including images, CSS and JavaScript, to be retrieved with one single request.

 On the downside: